nanos-world/docs/versioned_docs/version-latest/assets-modding/creating-assets/maps-and-levels/map-script-and-data.md

 Inside this folder you can create all folders related to the Package: `Server/`, `Client/` and `Shared/` and create your scripts as usual.
 This will be loaded as a normal Package when your Map loads.
 Usually these scripts should have map specific spawn props/weapons and pertinent stuff.

+The Package.toml is not loaded for Map Packages, instead all Package configuration must be done in the settings of Map.toml file.

 :::note

 If at least one of the loaded packages enable the setting `force_no_map_script` then this Package will not load.